genouest/checkcel/README.md

 ## Validators

+### Global options

-All validators (except NoValidator) have the 'empty_ok' option, which will consider empty values as valid.
+All validators (except NoValidator) have these options available.
+If relevant, these options will override the ones set at the template-level

+* *empty_ok* (Default False): Whether to accept empty values as valid (Not enforced in excel)
+* *empty_ok_if* (Default None): Accept empty value as valid if **another column** value is set
+    * Accept either a string (column name), a list (list of column names), or a dict (Not enforced in excel)
+      * The dict keys must be column names, and the values lists of 'accepted values'.
+The current column will accept empty values if the related column's value is in the list of accepted values
+* *empty_ok_unless* (Default None): Accept empty value as valid *unless* **another column** value is set.
+(Not enforced in excel)
+    * Accept either a string (column name), a list (list of column names), or a dict
+      * The dict keys must be column names, and the values lists of 'rejected values'.
+The current column will accept empty values if the related column's value is **not** in the list of reject values
+* *ignore_space* (Default False): whether to trim the values for spaces before checking validity
+* *ignore_case* (Default False): whether to ignore the case
+* *unique* (Default False): whether to enforce unicity for this column.
+(Not enforced in excel yet, except if there are not other validation (ie TextValidator and RegexValidator in some cases))

-*As in-file validation for non-empty values is unreliable, the non-emptyness is not checked in-file*
+*As excel validation for non-empty values is unreliable, the non-emptiness cannot be properly enforced in excel files*

+### Validator-specific options

 * NoValidator (always True)
   * **No in-file validation generated**
 * TextValidator(empty_ok=False)
-  * **No in-file validation generated**
+  * **No in-file validation generated** (unless *unique* is set)
 * IntValidator(min="", max="", empty_ok=False)
   * Validate that a value is an integer
   * *min*: Minimal value allowed